When it comes to getting your message in front of your ideal client, today’s resources provide a stream-lined way to spread the word, fast.

 I had the opportunity to connect with the founder, Brian Smith, at a conference I attended in Philadelphia.

-A few weeks later, Brian shared a story about how he got on the “Oprah’s Favorite Things” Christmas show, while he was a guest on my Power Factor Biz Chat Podcast.
+A few weeks later, Brian shared a story about how he got on the “Oprah’s Favorite Things” Christmas show, while he was a guest on my podcast.

 This opportunity would have never happened if I spent the meeting talking about me, instead of engaging in conversation to learn more about him.